EverydayHealthLogo

 • Medical School: Columbia Univ Coll of Physicians And Surgeons, New York Ny | Columbia Univ College of Physicians And Surgeons

-Is Dr. Hovsepian board certified in Vascular & Interventional Radiologist?
+Is Dr. Hovsepian board certified as a Vascular & Interventional Radiologist?

 Yes, Dr. David Hovsepian, MD is board certified by the American Board of Radiology